Protect your health with this essential guide!

 What do heart disease, obesity, rheumatoid arthritis, diabetes, gout, asthma, and other chronic conditions have in common?
 Inflammation!
 If you’re experiencing chronic illness (or might be), you owe it to yourself to get the facts about inflammation and what it’s doing to your health.

 Fortunately, learning about inflammation just got a lot easier, thanks to Understanding Inflammation.
-This brand new, information-packed guide from the experts at Harvard Medical School covers everything you need to know about inflammation—what it is, why it’s dangerous, and how you can prevent and treat it.
+This information-packed guide from the experts at Harvard Medical School covers everything you need to know about inflammation—what it is, why it’s dangerous, and how you can prevent and treat it.

 The dangers of inflammation